Skip to content

 Psycholinguistic bounds

-Restrict by percentile or raw threshold on any of the curated norms (AoA, concreteness, valence, arousal, familiarity, frequency at age band, etc.).
+Restrict by percentile or raw threshold on any of the curated norms (AoA, concreteness, valence, arousal, familiarity, frequency, etc.).

-Percentile bounds use NULL-fail semantics: a content word lacking the relevant percentile data fails the bound.
-This is the correct semantic for "is this word in the X-y vocabulary band at all" — a word with no freq_age_2y evidence isn't a 2-year-old's word.
+Percentile bounds use NULL-fail semantics: a content word lacking the relevant percentile data fails the bound — no evidence the word belongs in the requested band means it is excluded.

 Raw norm bounds use NULL-pass semantics: rating-scale norms (concreteness, valence) can have missing rater coverage; a word with no value gets the benefit of the doubt.